-The award is collected by Apple’s senior vice president of Internet Software and Services, Eddy Cue, on behalf of Jobs’ widow Laurene Powell Jobs, his kids, and “everyone at Apple.”
+Eddy Cue, Apple’s senior vice president of internet software and services, collects the Grammy on behalf of Jobs’ family and “everyone at Apple.”

 Celebrating Apple’s contribution to the music industry

-Steve Jobs’ death on October 5, 2011, caused a massive outpouring of public grief the likes of which has rarely been seen for a business executive.
+Jobs’ death on October 5, 2011, caused a massive outpouring of public grief rarely seen for a business executive.

 What do you think Apple’s biggest contribution to the music industry is?
 Let us know your thoughts in the comments below.